Steven Runciman: Interest in occult

+Homosexuality

 Runciman was homosexual.
-There is little evidence of a long-term lover but Runciman boasted of a number of casual sexual encounters—telling a friend in later life: "I have the temperament of a harlot, and so am free of emotional complications."
-Nevertheless Runciman was discreet about his homosexuality, partly perhaps because of religious feelings that homosexuality was "an inarguable offence against God".
+There is little evidence of a long-term lover, but Runciman boasted of a number of casual sexual encounters, and told a friend in later life: "I have the temperament of a harlot, and so am free of emotional complications."
+Nevertheless, Runciman was discreet about his homosexuality, partly perhaps because of religious feelings that homosexuality was "an inarguable offence against God".
 Runciman also felt that his sexuality had potentially held back his career.
-Max Mallowan related a conversation where Runciman told him "that he felt his life had been a failure because of his gayness".
+Max Mallowan related a conversation in which Runciman told him "that he felt his life had been a failure because of his gayness".

-Last year and death
+Death

 He died in Radway, Warwickshire, while visiting relatives, aged 97.
 He never married.
-Earlier the same year, he had made a final visit to Mount Athos to witness the blessing of the Protaton Tower at Karyes (the capital of the monastic community), which had been refurbished thanks to a gift from him.

 Assessment

-Edward Peters (2011) says Runciman's three-volume narrative history of the Crusades "instantly became the most widely known and respected single-author survey of the subject in English."
+Edward Peters (2011) says Runciman's three-volume narrative history of the Crusades "instantly became the most widely known and respected single-author survey of the subject in English".

-John M. Riddle (2008) says that for the greater part of the twentieth century Runciman was the "greatest historian of the Crusades."
-He reports that, "Prior to Runciman, in the early part of the century, historians related the Crusades as an idealistic attempt of Christendom to push Islam back."
-Runciman regarded the Crusades "as a barbarian invasion of a superior civilization, not that of the Muslims but of the Byzantines."
+John M. Riddle (2008) says that for the greater part of the twentieth century Runciman was the "greatest historian of the Crusades".
+He reports that "Prior to Runciman, in the early part of the century, historians related the Crusades as an idealistic attempt of Christendom to push Islam back."
+Runciman regarded the Crusades "as a barbarian invasion of a superior civilization, not that of the Muslims but of the Byzantines".

 Thomas F. Madden (2005) stresses the impact of Runciman's style and viewpoint:

 It is no exaggeration to say that Runciman single-handedly crafted the current popular concept of the crusades.
 The reasons for this are twofold.
 First, he was a learned man with a solid grasp of the chronicle sources.
 Second, and perhaps more important, he wrote beautifully.
 The picture of the crusades that Runciman painted owed much to current scholarship yet much more to Sir Walter Scott.
 Throughout his history Runciman portrayed the crusaders as simpletons or barbarians seeking salvation through the destruction of the sophisticated cultures of the east.
 In his famous "summing-up" of the crusades he concluded that "the Holy War in itself was nothing more than a long act of intolerance in the name of God, which is a sin against the Holy Ghost.

-Mark K. Vaughn (2007) says "Runciman's three-volume History of the Crusades remains the primary standard of comparison."
-However, Vaughn says that Tyerman "accurately, if perhaps with a bit of hubris, notes that Runciman's work is now outdated and seriously flawed."
-Tyerman himself has said, "It would be folly and hubris to pretend to compete, to match, as it were, my clunking computer keyboard with his [Runciman's] pen, at once a rapier and a paintbrush; to pit one volume, however substantial, with the breadth, scope and elegance of his three."
+Mark K. Vaughn (2007) says that "Runciman's three-volume History of the Crusades remains the primary standard of comparison."
+However, Vaughn also says that Tyerman "accurately, if perhaps with a bit of hubris, notes that Runciman's work is now outdated and seriously flawed".
+Tyerman himself has said: "It would be folly and hubris to pretend to compete, to match, as it were, my clunking computer keyboard with his [Runciman's] pen, at once a rapier and a paintbrush; to pit one volume, however substantial, with the breadth, scope and elegance of his three."